Former Slave Created His Own Songs of the South – With Handmade Turkey Calls

 It’s not unusual to see turkey calls today crafted from beautiful, exotic wood.
 Stevens, though, made calls from whatever scrap of wood he could get his hand on at the time.
 One is crafted from an old patent medicine box.
 Some of the healing claims and exotic ingredients are still printed on the call.
 Another call is made from pieces of a “Have·a·Tampa” cigar box.
 The handmade calls were assembled using tiny wire brads.

-Stevens reportedly died at Central State Hospital a 495-bed psychiatric state hospital that was originally established in 1870 as a separate institution for African-Americans who had mental health disorders.
-The exact year is unknown, but Spiers guessed he had to be close to 80 years old.
+Stevens's death certificate shows he died of dysentery in 1916 at Central State Hospital a 495-bed psychiatric state hospital in Petersburg, Virginia, that was originally established in 1870 as a separate institution for African-Americans who had mental health disorders.
+Spiers guessed he had to be close to 80 years old.
+The certificate also states he was born in Mississippi.

 For the last decade, the National Wild Turkey Federation has awarded the prestigious Jeremiah Stevens Award to the person making the best-sounding scratch box call.
 The award is bestowed at the annual national convention in February.